mikebronner/laravel-governor/README.md

     php artisan db:seed --class=LaravelGovernorDatabaseSeeder
     ```

-2. If you are starting out with an empty database, run your seeders now:
+2. If you have seeders of your own, run them now:
     ```sh
     php artisan db:seed
     ```